steadybit/extension-aws/README.md

 <details>
     <summary>Authenticate when running as ECS Task</summary>

-The `taskRoleArn` of your task definition needs to have the required permissions mentioned before.
+The `taskRoleArn` of your task definition needs to have the required permissions mentioned [here](#ecs-permissions).
 Make sure, that the role can be assumed by ECS and provide a trust relationship to the role.